-- Some trials reported 10% of people developed hallucinations.
+- Some trials reported 10% of people developed hallucinations while taking ropinirole.
 The incidence was higher in people over the age of 65.

-- May cause or exacerbate pre-exisiting dyskinesia (abnormal voluntary movements) and promote impulsive behaviors (such as gambling, spending sprees, sexual urges).
+- May cause or exacerbate pre-existing dyskinesia (abnormal voluntary movements) and promote impulsive behaviors (such as gambling, spending sprees, sexual urges).

 - May cause confusion and an elevated temperature on withdrawal; withdrawal should be done slowly on a doctor's advice.